quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part38_15.4.2_Using_th.md

 Background context: The `generate` method in the `DDIMScheduler` class, defined within the local module `ch15util.py`, is responsible for generating images by progressively denoising random noise.
 This process involves multiple steps and uses a trained U-Net model to predict and remove noise at each step.
 :p What does the `generate` method do?
 ??x
 The `generate` method creates images by gradually removing noise from an initial noisy image using a trained U-Net model over multiple inference steps.
-It starts with random noise (at \(t = 1000\)) and iteratively denoises it to produce cleaner images, eventually reaching \(t = 0\), which represents a clean image.
+It starts with random noise (at $t = 1000 $) and iteratively denoises it to produce cleaner images, eventually reaching $ t = 0$, which represents a clean image.
 ```python
 @torch.no_grad()
 def generate(self,model,device,batch_size=1,generator=None,